Intensive Exposure and Response Prevention (ERP) for OCD - Criteria for intensive/inpatient treatment service

 3. Severity of OCD, measured using the clinician-rated Y-BOCS, is likely to be ≥ 28 (severe).
 In most cases, it is expected that symptoms will be in the ‘extreme’ range (≥ 32);

-5. The patient has had ≥ 3 trials of serotonin re-uptake inhibitors at maximum (or maximum-tolerated) dose – one of which should be Clomipramine.
+5. The patient has had ≥ 3 trials of serotonin re-uptake inhibitors at maximum (or maximum-tolerated) dose – one of which should be Clomipramine (unless it was not tolerated).
 Each trial should have been for ≥ 12 weeks;

-6. The patient has had at least two trials of antipsychotic augmentation with one or more of the following: Risperidone, Aripiprazole, or Quetiapine.
+6. The patient has had at least two trials of antipsychotic augmentation with either Risperidone or Aripiprazole.
+If one of the trials was Quetiapine, we would consider this on a case-by-case basis.
 The augmentation trial should be ≥ 6 weeks in duration, and ideally 8-12 weeks.
 Augmentation of Clomipramine with an antipsychotic drug (wherever tolerated) should have been completed.

 7. The patient has had at least one unsuccessful trial of Exposure and Response Prevention, being ≥ 20 hours in duration.
 This should have been delivered by a therapist with experience in the treatment of OCD.
 Therapy should have been home-based where symptoms relate to the home environment.
 Documentation of treatment should be sufficient to appraise the content, delivery, and outcome of such treatment.